webhooksite/docs/docs/custom-actions/action-types.md

 Immediately stops Custom Action execution and returns the default response.

+### Sleep

+Sleeps or pauses action execution for the specified amount of seconds.
+Decimals allowed.
+Maximum 30 seconds.

+!!! warning
+    Like the Timeout option for Tokens, this action has a dynamic rate limit of `100 ÷ delay` requests per minute, e.g. a delay of 30 allows for 3 requests per minute, and 1 second allows for 100 requests per minute.
+If the rate limit is met, Sleep has no effect.
+This is to prevent abuse.
+If you can, we recommend using the [Queue option](/custom-actions.html#queued-actions).

 ### Basic Auth

 With this action, the URL is protected with Basic Authentication.
 If the username and password combination is wrong, the request is automatically marked as *Don't Save*, action execution is stopped, and the response status is HTTP 401.
 The action has no effect for emails or DNSHooks.